satryawiguna/api.satryawiguna.me/README.md

 http://localhost:3000/api-docs
 ```

-Note: You need to be logged in with a user having the DEVELOPER role to access the API documentation.
+**Access Information**:

+- API documentation is only available in development and staging environments
+- Basic authentication is required to access the documentation
+  - Username: `admin`
+  - Password: `swagger-secret`

 ### Default Users